Looking for a summer Bible study for you or the women in your church and community?

 5. Online Studies – If you don’t have a group or person to study the Bible along with you IRL (in real life), online studies are an option.
 A quick Google search should yield several results.

-6. On-Demand Videos – I completed Beth Moore’s Believing God study using LifeWay’s on-demand videos.
+6. On-Demand Videos – Several years ago I completed a Bible study that was available on-demand.
 A friend several states away did the study at the same time.
 The accountability was extremely helpful.
-Be sure to note, this option can be pricey.
+Be sure to note, this option can be pricey unless your church provides access to a streaming service such as Right Now Media.

 7. Summer Book Clubs – Rather than study a book of the Bible, consider offering multiple summer book clubs.
 For details and ideas check out the post How to Host a Summer Book Club.